a-moscatelli/tools/README.md

 # unix4win

-unix tools that I run in windows with no dependencies
+unix tools that runs on Windows - no lib dependencies required